FooDeas/raspberrypi-ua-netinst/README.md

 - extra configuration over HTTP possible - gives unlimited flexibility
 - installation takes about **20 minutes** with fast internet from power on to sshd running
 - can fit on a 512MB SD card, but 1GB is more reasonable
-- default install includes `fake-hwclock` to save time on shutdown
+- default installation includes `fake-hwclock` to save time on shutdown
-- default install includes NTP to keep time
+- default installation includes NTP to keep time
 - `/tmp` is mounted as tmpfs to improve speed
 - no clutter included, you only get the bare essential packages
-- option to install root to USB drive
+- option to install root to a USB drive

 ## Requirements

-- a Raspberry Pi from model 1B up to 3B or Zero
+- a Raspberry Pi (from model 1B up to 3B or Zero)
-- SD card of at least 1GB or at least 128MB for USB root install (without customization)
+- SD card with at least 1GB, or at least 128MB for USB root install (without customization)
-- working ethernet or wireless LAN with internet connectivity
+- ethernet or wireless LAN with a working internet connection

 ## Install instructions

-1. write the installer to SD card
+1. Write the installer to the SD card
-1. provide unattended install settings (optional) or follow the first boot steps later
+1. Provide unattended installation settings (optional) or follow the first boot steps later
-1. power on the Raspberry Pi and wait until installation is done
+1. Power on the Raspberry Pi and wait until the installation is done

 ## Writing the installer to the SD card